catswords-social/policy/site_extended_description_EN.md

 For situations where the administrator's normal functioning is not possible, the instance designates a legal representative with technical authority (hereinafter 'technical representative').

-1. Administrator's death
+1. Death
-2. Disappearance
+2. Missing
-3. Mental incapacitation or insanity
+3. Mentally incapacitated or in a mentally deranged state
-4. Detainment, hostage-taking, or captivity in a third country
+4. Detained, held hostage, or kept as a prisoner in a third country
-5. Designation for arrest by domestic or international legal authorities
+5. Designated as wanted by domestic or international judicial authorities
-6. Hiding due to threats from criminal organizations or personal sanctions
+6. Hiding due to threats such as from criminal organizations or private sanctions
-7. Conscription due to war or similar national crisis
+7. Conscription due to war or a situation equivalent to a national crisis
+8. Natural disaster situations such as earthquakes, tsunamis, typhoons, etc.
+9. Accidents or kidnappings involving transportation methods like aviation, railways, maritime, etc.
-8. Inability to establish contact or locate for over 24 hours by any announced means
+10. Unable to be contacted or whereabouts not ascertainable for more than 24 hours through all announced means
-9. Other similar situations
+11. Other similar situations

 In the event of a similar situation, the right transfer to the technical representative prevails over the administrator.
 If the technical representative does not exercise the right within 5 days of being notified (or from the day a third party informs the technical representative in the case of the representative being unlocatable), the right automatically transfers to the legal representative.

-* Designated Technical Representative: Kim Junyoung (+82-0507-954-5188, juni65423@gmail.com)
+* Technical Representative: Kim Junyoung (+82-0507-954-5188, juni65423@gmail.com)
 * Scope of Technical Representative's Rights: All physical assets (servers, PCs, etc.), all electronic forms of inanimate objects (software, databases, files, etc.), all terms of cloud service contracts necessary to operate this instance
 * Limits of Technical Representative's Rights: Technical representative's rights occur (are acquired) only in situations where the administrator's normal functioning is not possible.